 Sterility: All media used throughout the production process is checked for sterility.
 Maintenance medium is incubated with and without antibiotics for 1 week and checked for sterility.
 The agarose gel from the 24-well plate used for shipping is also incubated for 1 week and checked for any sign of contamination.

 Screening for pathogens: All cells are screened and are negative for HIV, hepatitis B and hepatitis C using PCR.
 However, no known test method can offer complete assurance that the cells are pathogen free.
 Thus, these products and all human derived products should be handled at BSL-2 levels (biosafety level 2) or higher as recommended in the CDC-NIH manual, “Biosafety in microbiological and biomedical laboratories,” 1998.
 For further assistance, please contact your site Safety Officer or MatTek technical service.

 Notification of lot failure: If a tissue lot fails our QC or sterility testing, the customer will be notified and the tissues will be replaced without charge when appropriate.
 Because our QC and sterility testing is done post-shipment, notification will be made as soon as possible (Under normal circumstances, % viability failures will be notified by Wednesday 5 p.m.; sterility failures will be notified within 8 days of shipment).

-To ensure that the most appropriate products and accessories for your application are included with you initial order, MatTek strongly recommends a complimentary consultation with one of our highly trained Technical Specialists.
-Please contact Dr. Michael Bachelor or Jonathan Oldach to order MelanoDerm products.
+To ensure that the most appropriate products and accessories for your application are included with your initial order, MatTek strongly recommends a complimentary consultation with one of our highly trained Technical Specialists.
+Please contact Jonathan Oldach to order MelanoDerm products.

 T: (508) 881-6771 Ext.
 210